Article

 Step 2 - Data visualization definition

 Once the data has been successfully generated, we can perform a simple visualization of the results.
-The chart_data function utilizes the Plotly Express package to chart our data, providing the ability to brush over the data points displaying statistics.
+The chart_data function uses the Plotly Express package to plot our data, providing interactive hover information and optional brushing over data points to inspect values.

 def chart_data(data):